adunning/vita-frideswide-a/vita-frideswide-a-trans.md

 And when she spoke to them again, she said to all those listening, 'Now I will come, O my Lord.'

 And so, after the third cockcrow, just as she had foretold, she said farewell to them all and passed to the Lord Jesus Christ.
-In that hour, such a light shrone through the whole city of Oxford, and such sweetness of a smell was fragrant for a space of three hours, that everyone marvelled and glorified God.
+In that hour, such a light shone through the whole city of Oxford, and such sweetness of a smell was fragrant for a space of three hours, that everyone marvelled and glorified God.

 \[22\] A certain paralysed man also struck down by a disease -- an intensely rich man -- directed his servants to bring him to the holy virgin's tomb.
 And when they had carried him all the way to the tomb, he received good health on the spot by the virtues of St Frideswide.
 He who had been unable to speak and lame, and had been carried about by others' hands, returned home on his own feet, praising God.

 # Athelwold made able to walk at Frideswide's funeral

-\[23\] There was another certain noble man named Athelwold who was cripped from the navel downwards.
+\[23\] There was another certain noble man named Athelwold who was crippled from the navel downwards.
 When they were burying the body of blessed Frideswide, he came to the church door, dragging his body with two crutches.
 He therefore wished to enter the church, but could not do so because of the great number of people.
 But he began to shout at the church's doors, 'O chosen bride of Christ, virgin Frideswide, free me from my illnesses, for I know that if you wish to help me, you can do so.'

 As he said this, he was made clean, as if he had never carried any disease.
 And so, rising and bursting forth, and *leaping like a deer*,^[Is.
 35.6] he manfully entered the church, carrying with uplifted hands the supports that he had used to drag his body.